I’m Pregnant. Is It Safe to Have a Prenatal Dental Care Checkup?

 - Dental X-rays are safe during pregnancy.
 Dr. Sahakyan will cover your abdomen and thyroid during the procedure with an additional X-Ray shield.

 Certain dental problems are quite common when you get pregnant.
 They can be easily taken care of during your Dental Checkup in Burbank.

 - Inflammation of gums during the second trimester

-- Plaque buildup sometimes resulting in tooth decay
+- Plaque buildup sometimes results in tooth decay

-- Pregnancy tumors, which are tissue overgrowth on the gums during the second trimester.
+- Pregnancy tumors are tissue overgrowth on the gums during the second trimester.
 They’re not cancerous and might disappear after delivery.

 - Periodontal Disease because of untreated Gingivitis

 - Gingivitis wherein gums become tender, swollen, and bleed easily